 How we can help?

 Xenia Estates partner with and act on behalf of Developers, Freeholders, Residential Management Companies and Right To Manage Companies.
-Whilst acting on behalf of various different clients, we provide services to both our clients, the leaseholders and Residents residing within the developments we manage.
+Whilst acting on behalf of various clients, we provide services to both our clients, the leaseholders and Residents residing within the developments we manage.

 Residential Block Management is the management of the communal areas within a Residential Property.
 The management ensures the property is well maintained, safe, and compliant, whilst also delivering a high level of customer service and value for money to leaseholders.